 - The average value of the Group's liquidity coverage ratio and the quarter-end value of its net stable funding ratio in each quarter of 2023 met regulatory requirements. - 1.
 Return on average shareholders' equity and return on average total assets as defined in "Financial Highlights". - 2.
 Classified or impaired advances to customers represent advances which are either classified as "substandard", "doubtful" or "loss" under the Group's classification of loan quality, or classified as Stage 3. - 3.
 Foreign exchange swap contracts are normally used for the Group's liquidity management and funding activities.
 In foreign exchange swap contracts, the Group exchanges one currency (original currency) for another (swapped currency) at the spot exchange rate (spot transaction) and commits to reverse the spot transaction by exchanging the same currency pair at a future maturity date at a predetermined rate (forward transaction).
 In this way, surplus funds in the original currency are swapped into another currency for liquidity and funding purposes with minimal foreign exchange risk.
-The exchange difference (funding income or cost) between the spot and forward contracts is recognised as a foreign exchange gain or loss (as included in "net trading gain"), while the corresponding interest differential between the surplus funds in the original currency and swapped currency is reflected in net interest income.
+The trading gain", while the corresponding interest differential between the surplus funds in the original currency and swapped currency is reflected in net interest income.